Tony-Proum/Tony-Proum.github.io/_drafts/another-hacktoberfest.markdown

 Well, yes, I were not able to get the t-shirt, but, it give me less satisfaction to get the t-shirt than to "do my part" at my own speed.
 So Why am I participating year-to-year to the event ?

-Because I had fun the first time, and well ... each others years.
+Because I had fun the first time, and well ... every others years.

-I hoped, each year, that I may be able to find something that will give me the chance to validate my participation.
+I hoped that, each year, I may be able to find something that will give me the chance to validate my participation.
 But well, I were just not prolific enough to get all PRs that could enable me to validate my hacktoberfest participation.

 Not because I can't create enough PR to validate the event, but more because I wanted to create more interesting PRs.